 Queues are a ubiquitous part of everyday life; common examples are supermarket checkout stations, help desks call centers, manufacturing assembly lines, wireless communication networks, and multitasking computers.
 Queuing theory provides a rich and useful set of mathematical models for the analysis and design of service process for which there is contention for shared resources.
 This course explores both theory and application of fundamental and advanced models in this field.
 Fundamental models include single- and multipleserver Markov queues, bulk arrival and bulk service processes, and priority queues.
 Applications emphasize communication networks and computer operations, but may include examples from transportation, manufacturing, and the service industry.
 Advanced topics may vary.
 Prerequisite(s): Multivariate calculus and a graduate course in probability and statistics such as EN.625.603 Statistical Methods and Data Analysis or equivalent.
 Course Note(s): This course is the same as 625.734 Queuing Theory with Applications to Computer Science.

 This course covers fundamental algorithms for efficiently solving geometric problems, especially ones involving 2D polygons and 3D polyhedrons.
 Topics include elementary geometric operations; polygon visibility, triangulation, and partitioning; computing convex hulls; proximity searching, Voronoi diagrams, and Delaunay triangulations with applications; special polygon and polyhedron algorithms such as point containment and extreme point determination; point location in a planar graph subdivision; dimension reduction in data; and robot motion planning around polygon obstacles.
 Applications to such areas as computer graphics, big data analytics and pattern recognition, geometric databases, numerical taxonomy, and robotics will be addressed.
 The course covers theory to the extent that it aids in understanding how the algorithms work.
 Emphasis is placed on algorithm design and implementation.
 Programming projects are an important part of the coursework.
 Prerequisite(s): Foundations of algorithms.
 Some familiarity with linear algebra.

-Prerequisite(s): 605.621 Foundations of Algorithms.
+Prerequisite(s): EN.605.621 Foundations of Algorithms.
 Some familiarity with linear algebra.